tobega/tailspin-v0/TailspinReference.md

 ## Processors
 A processor is an object that is more complex than simply data.
-It would normally have some state that could possibly change.
-To interact with processors, you send [messages](#messages) to them.
+It would normally have some state that is kept over time (several accesses) and could possibly change.
+The processor object itseelf can be obtained and passed around as a value by dereferencing the associated identifier/state.
+To interact with the defined templates/sources/sinks of processors, you send [messages](#messages) to them.

 Internally in the processor, state is accessed like the [local state of templates](#templates-state), but with the processor name.
-The processor state is, however, permanent as long as the processor object is retaned.
+The processor state is, however, permanent as long as the processor object is retained.

 A processor definition looks similar to a templates object but the definition starts with the word `processor` instead.
 Also, there are no match templates.
 The initial block is used to define state and values for the processor instance